About Grand Canyon University's Accreditation

 Phoenix, AZ 85007

-Grand Canyon University is approved for the education and training of Veterans under the provisions of Title 10 and 38, United States Code.
-We accept Chapter 30, 31, 32, 33, 35, 1606, 1607 recipients.
+Grand Canyon University is approved for the education and training of veterans under the provisions of Title 10 and 38, United States Code.
+We accept Chapter 30, 31, 32, 33, 35, 1606 and 1607 recipients.
 Veterans are approved for benefits for numerous programs.
 For more information regarding using your VA benefits at Grand Canyon University, email VaBenefits@gcu.edu.

 College of Education

-Grand Canyon University's College of Education is approved by the Arizona State Board of Education and the Arizona Department of Education to offer institutional recommendations (credentials) for the certification of elementary, secondary, and special education teachers, as well as administrators.
+Grand Canyon University's College of Education is approved by the Arizona State Board of Education and the Arizona Department of Education to offer institutional recommendations (credentials) for the certification of early childhood, elementary, secondary and special education teachers, as well as administrators.

 College of Nursing and Health Care Professions

-The baccalaureate degree in nursing, master's degree in nursing, and post-graduate APRN certificates at Grand Canyon University are accredited by the Commission on Collegiate Nursing Education (http://www.aacn.nche.edu-accreditation).
+The baccalaureate degree in nursing and master's degree in nursing at Grand Canyon University are accredited by the Commission on Collegiate Nursing Education (CCNE) (http://www.aacn.nche.edu/ccne-accreditation).

-Intercollegiate athletics function under the guidelines of the National Collegiate Athletic Association (NCAA) Division II, 1802 Alonzo Watford Sr. Drive, Indianapolis, IN 46202, regarding eligibility to participate in intercollegiate sports.
-Starting with the 2013/2014 season, Grand Canyon University will begin the process of reclassifying from Division II to Division I as a member of the Western Athletic Conference.
+Intercollegiate athletics function under the guidelines of the National Collegiate Athletic Association (NCAA) Division I, 700 W. Washington Street, P.O.
+Box 6222, Indianapolis, IN 46202, regarding eligibility to participate in intercollegiate sports.
+In the 2013-14 season, Grand Canyon University began the process of reclassifying from Division II to Division I as a member of the Western Athletic Conference.